massung/cursed/README.md

 ![Selection](https://raw.github.com/massung/cursed/master/screenshots/cursed-pane-05.png)

 The selection can be copied to the clipboard with `cursed-pane-copy`.
 Note, however, that newlines are not tracked so a block of text is what will be in the clipboard.

+Text from the clipboard can be pasted into the pane with `cursed-pane-paste`.